Chester W. Grobschmidt

 Chester W. Grobschmidt Profile Photo

-Chester Grobschmidt is peaceful in the arms for the angels and our Lord on Saturday, February 1, 2025, at the age of 104.
+Chester Grobschmidt went peacefully into the arms of the angels and our Lord on Saturday, February 1, 2025, at the age of 104.
 He was born to John and Ann Grobschmidt on June 8, 1920.

-He was preceded in death by his beloved son Richard Grobschmidt, wife Leone of 32 years and Lorraine of 24 years, grandson Brian Orozco, siblings Gilbert, John, Lucille and their spouses as well as his dear friend Gene Chodkowski.
+He was preceded in death by his wife Leone (Repech) of 32 years and wife Lorraine (Schweitzer) of 24 years, his beloved son Richard Grobschmidt, grandson Brian Orozco, siblings Gilbert, John, Lucille and their spouses, as well as his dear friend Eugene Chodkowski.

-Survived by children through marriage Sharon & Dan Cowles, Patsy & Tom Briesemeister, Jim & Karen Schweitzer, Jon & Leslie Schweitzer along with many step-grandchildren and step-great-grandchildren whole truly loved Chet.
-He leaves behind many nieces, nephews along with many lifelong friends.
+Survived by children through marriage Sharon (Dan) Cowles, Patricia (Tom) Briesemeister, Jim (Karen) Schweitzer, and Jon (Leslie) Schweitzer, along with many step-grandchildren and step-great-grandchildren, who truly loved Chet.
+He leaves behind many nieces and nephews, along with countless lifelong friends.

-Chet received many accolades for this service to the City of South Milwaukee and surrounding communities.
-The Grobschmidt senior Center was named in his honor.
-In 2023 he received the 440th Air refueling award as “Citizen of the Year”.
+Chet received many accolades for this service to the City of South Milwaukee.
+The Grobschmidt Senior Center and Grobschmidt Pool were named in his honor.
+During Armed Forces Week of 2023, all of the Armed Forces recognized Chet as “Citizen of the Year” at a ceremony at the128th Air Refueling Wing.

-Chet was a lifetime member of Divine Mercy Church and member of the Holy Name Society.
-He was also a member of the American Legion Post 27, Amvets Post 4, Catholic War Vets Post 672, South Milwaukee Knights of Columbus Council No 1709, So.
-Milwaukee Historical Society and Bucyrus Erie Old Timers.
+Chet was a lifetime member of Divine Mercy Catholic Church and Holy Name Society.
+He was also a member of the American Legion Post 27, AMVETS Post 4, Catholic War Vets Post 672, South Milwaukee Knights of Columbus Council 1709, South Milwaukee Historical Society and Bucyrus Oldtimers Association.

-We would like to thank Meadowmere of Oak Creek for the loving care they have given Chet.
+Chet’s family would like to thank Meadowmere Assisted Living for the loving care they had given Chet.

-Visitation at Divine Mercy (800 Marquette Ave., South Milwaukee) on Thursday, February 6, 2025, from 9:00 AM until the time of service at 11:00 AM.
+Visitation will be held at Divine Mercy, 800 Marquette Avenue, South Milwaukee, on Thursday, February 6, 2025, from 9:00 AM until the time of service at 11:00 AM.
 Burial will take place in Holy Sepulcher Cemetery.

 In lieu of flowers please direct donations to Karen Southerlin to be dispersed to Chet’s Charitables.